neutrinoceros/idefix_cli/README.md

 <details>
 <summary>More</summary>

-This command is roughly equivalent (and slightly more portable) to
+This command is roughly equivalent to
 ```shell
 $ cd $IDEFIX_DIR \
   && git describe --tags \